raganwald/javascript-allonge-six/manuscript/markdown/Functions/little.md

 There's another thing we can put to the right of an arrow, a *block*.
 A block has zero or more *statements*, separated by semicolons.[^asi]

 [^asi]: Sometimes, you will find JavaScript that has statements that are separated by newlines without semi-colons.
-This works because JavaScript has a feature that can infer where the semi-colons shoud be most of the time.
+This works because JavaScript has a feature that can infer where the semi-colons should be most of the time.
 We will not take advantage of this feature, but it's helpful to know it exists.

 So, this is a valid function: